MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-13-Auto-Chess-How-to-Play.md

 ---
 layout: post
-title: How to Play Dota Auto Chess
+title: How to Play Auto Chess Part 1
 ---

 A Short Intro to Dota Auto Chess